COVID-19 loss reports and reserves reported by insurance or reinsurance companies

 Read all of our reinsurance news coverage related to the COVID-19 coronavirus pandemic here.

-- Figures can overlap.
-Reported COVID-19 losses of insurers might also be reflected in reinsurance company reported losses due to protection agreements.
+- Numbers might overlap as reported losses of insurers might partially be reflected as well in reinsurers’ reported losses due to reinsurance arrangements.

-- Lloyd’s published a range.
-Figure above reflects the mid-point.
-Plus, H1 2020 net numbers include a forward-looking statement about losses of UDS780m to come; overall 40% reinsurance recovery is assumed.
+- Lloyd’s published in May 2020 a range with a midpoint of USD3.65b; H1 2020 net numbers include a forward-looking statement about losses of UDS780m to come; overall 40% reinsurance recovery is assumed.

-- Some companies’ reported losses might overlap with Lloyd’s market number as these re/insurers operate at Lloyd’s as well as internationally, e.g. Hiscox, Beazley, ARGO etc.
+- Some companies’ reported losses might overlap with Lloyd’s market number as these companies operate at Lloyd’s as well, e.g., Hiscox, Beazley, ARGO etc.

 - Generali: net effect from loss provisions, net investment income drop but offset by lower general claims fq, excl.
 EUR 100m Extraordinary International Fund for the pandemic emergency.

 - Aviva: said that 63% of Covid-19 gross loss will be recovered from reinsurers.
-The loss estimate above considers the net loss only.
+The loss estimate to the left considers the net loss only.